ChiriVulpes/soulus/README.md

 If you right click a summoner, all inserted items of the last type inserted are returned.
 If you sneak + right click a summoner, all items in the summoner are returned.

+Summoners support comparators, they will output a signal strength of 0 if they are at 0% summoned and 15 if they are at 100% summoned.

 ## Summoner Upgrades

 There are three upgrades for a summoner.
 An Oscillating Gear increases the speed, a Blood Crystal increases the quantity, and a Murky Orb increases the activation range.